Anbeeld/ARoAI/docs/analysis.md

 - Create effects and triggers following the same patterns as ARoAI's files

 ### Runtime detection:
-ARoAI checks for active compatibility patches via `aroai_refresh_list_of_compatibility_patches` (monthly), which populates a global list.
+ARoAI checks for active compatibility patches via `aroai_refresh_list_of_compatibility_patches` (daily), which populates a global list.
 The main building iteration loop checks this list and includes patched buildings in evaluation/construction.

 ---